Relative entropy and the Pinsker product formula for sofic groups: Preliminaries on Local and Double Empirical Convergence

 In \cite{Me12} we equated this notion of local and empirical convergence to the original one defined by Austin in \cite{AustinAdd} (originally called quenched convergence).
-It thus follows from the results in \cite{AustinAdd} that the notion of local and empirical convergence does not depend upon the choice of dynamically generating pseudometric.
+It thus follows from the results in \cite{AustinAdd} that the notion of local and doubly empirical convergence does not depend upon $\rho.$